alessiosalome/alessiosalome.github.io/README.md

 This project is a clone of the home page of X (formerly known as Twitter), created exclusively using HTML and CSS.
 The objective of this project was to replicate the design and layout of the X home page, focusing on the visual elements and structure without any JavaScript or backend functionality.
 It serves as a demonstration of my skills in front-end development, particularly in crafting responsive and visually accurate web pages using only HTML and CSS.

 You can view the project [here](https://alessiosalome.github.io/Projects/X-Home-Page-Clone/).

+### Instagram Home Page Clone

+This project is a clone of the home page of Instagram, created exclusively using HTML and CSS.
+The objective of this project was to replicate the design and layout of the Instagram home page, focusing on the visual elements and structure without any JavaScript or backend functionality.
+It serves as a demonstration of my skills in front-end development, particularly in crafting responsive and visually accurate web pages using only HTML and CSS.

+You can view the project [here](https://alessiosalome.github.io/Projects/Instagram-Home-Page-Clone/).

 ## Acknowledgements